ybertot/coq/doc/sphinx/proof-engine/tactics.rst

 #. cbn [qualid 1 …qualid k ] cbn -[qualid 1 …qualid k ]These are
    respectively synonyms of cbn beta delta [qualid 1 …qualid k ] iota zeta and cbn beta delta -[qualid 1 …qualid k ] iota zeta (see 8.7.1).
-#. simpl patternThis applies simpl only to the subterms matching
+#. simpl patternThis applies simpl only to the sub@terms matching
    pattern in the current goal.
 #. simpl pattern at num 1 … num i This applies simpl only to the num 1
-   , …, num i occurrences of the subterms matching pattern in the current goal.
+   , …, num i occurrences of the sub@terms matching pattern in the current goal.
 Error message: Too few occurrences
 #. simpl qualid simpl stringThis applies simpl only to the applicative
-   subterms whose head occurrence is the unfoldable constant qualid (the constant can be referred to by its notation using string if such a notation exists).
+   sub@terms whose head occurrence is the unfoldable constant qualid (the constant can be referred to by its notation using string if such a notation exists).
 #. simpl qualid at num 1 … num i simpl string at num 1 … num i This
-   applies simpl only to the num 1 , …, num i applicative subterms whose head occurrence is qualid (orstring).
+   applies simpl only to the num 1 , …, num i applicative sub@terms whose head occurrence is qualid (orstring).

 Refolding Reduction